Updated for 2021!

 Fissler 10.6 Qt Pressure Cooker (about $250)

-Best Overall: Cuckoo ICook Q5 Premium 8-in-1 Multicooker
+Best EPC Overall: Cuckoo ICook Q5 Premium 8-in-1 Multicooker

-If you're technophile, you will understand why I love this gadget so much.
+If you're technophile, you will understand why we love the Cuckoo so much.

 The Cuckoo ICook Q5 Premium 8-in-1 Multi Pressure Cooker might seem like an unusual choice for the overall best electric pressure cooker.
 It's goofy looking.
 It's a brand largely unknown in the US.
 And it's only 5 quarts (although there are larger sizes, though not all available on Amazon or in the US--see the Cuckoo website for more info).